DenisKorotchenko/any-angle-paths-heuristic-search/readme.md

 It is an example when Theta* can't find optimal path, but as you can see 2^k A* (with parameter k=3) shows an even worse result.

-Next picture demonstrates same problem but on the bigger map:
+Next picture demonstrates same problem on the bigger map:
 ![image](image/length_diff_2.png)

-## Installing and guide for using
+## Installing
 You can download this project with
 ```bash
 git clone https://github.com/DenisKorotchenko/any-angle-paths-heuristic-search
 ```

+## Getting started

 You can find path for you personal map.
 You need to have a file in ```movingai``` format (read more in Inputs and Outputs section) with your own map, or you can use a sample map of Moscow which uses by default.

-To find path you need to run
+To find path you just need to run
 ```bash
 python3 path-finder.py
 ```